adobecom/express-milo/CSS_TOKEN_MIGRATION.md

 ## Summary

-Migrated 14 Express CSS custom properties to use equivalent Milo tokens, eliminating redundancy and improving consistency across the codebase.
+Migrated 16 Express CSS custom properties to use equivalent Milo tokens and consolidated duplicate color values, eliminating redundancy and improving consistency across the codebase.

 ---